AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 ### How do I log users in when they hit the application?

-If you are wanting the users to be prompted to log in as soon as they hit your application, without needing to use a login button, we recommend setting the `MsalGuard` on your initial page.
-The `MsalGuard` will then prompt users to log in before they reach other pages in your application.
+To log your users in when they hit the application, without using a login button, **do not** call `login` in the `ngOnInit` in `app.component.ts`, as this can cause looping with redirects.
+Instead, we recommend setting the `MsalGuard` on your initial page, which will prompt users to log in before they reach other pages in your application.
+Our additional recommendations depend on your routing strategy:

+#### PathLocationStrategy

+For those using the `PathLocationStrategy`, we recommend:
+- Setting the `MsalGuard` on your initial page
+- Set your `redirectUri` to `'http://localhost:4200/auth'`
+- Adding an `'auth'` path to your routes, setting the `MsalRedirectComponent` as the component (this route should not be protected by the `MsalGuard`)
+- Making sure the `MsalRedirectComponent` is bootstrapped
+- Optionally: adding `MsalGuard` to all your routes if you want all your routes protected

+Our [Angular 10 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/samples/msal-angular-v2-samples/angular10-sample-app) demonstrates use of the `PathRoutingStrategy`.

+#### HashLocationStrategy

+For those using the `HashLocationStrategy`, we recommend:
+- Setting the `MsalGuard` on your initial page
+- Making sure the `MsalRedirectComponent` is bootstrapped
-Additionally, if you want all your routes protected, not just your initial page, then you should all the `MsalGuard` to all your routes.
-Please see our [samples](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts) for examples of how to protect routes with `MsalGuard`.
+- Optionally: adding `MsalGuard` to all your routes if you want all your routes protected

+See our [Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts) for examples of how to protect routes with `MsalGuard`.
-We do not recommend calling `login` in the `ngOnInit` in `app.component.ts`, as this can cause looping with redirects.

 ### Why is my app looping when logging in with redirect?